 “Penguins” (April 19)

 Disneynature’s latest documentary follows Steve, an Adélie penguin, on a quest to find a life partner and start a family.
-(Watch the trailer.)
+(Read the review.)

 “John Wick: Chapter 3” (May 17)